Multidimensional Value Analysis

 The next example depicts the relationship in an FTP environment.
 Here the CD is assigned a revenue component and thus has measurable value.
 In the previous example, one would conclude the relationship destroys value.
 In this example, it is clear this is a value creating relationship even though the auto loan is losing money.
 Ignoring the value of your deposits can lead to a misunderstanding of where value is created, and in turn bad decisions.

 These examples show only the customer/member dimension, but the concept is pervasive through every dimension in MVA.
-A value view of loans and deposits by channel, product or any other dimension needs to be consistent.
+A value view of loans and deposits by channel, product or any other dimension needs to be consistent yet unique by each dimension.
 FTP provides the basis for a consistent value measurement.

 What MVA Looks Like